klckh/docker-laravel/README.md

     `ln -s .env.local .env`

-4. Run the application in the foreground or background
+4. Run the application in the foreground or background.
+Please wait a little for the MySQL container to prepare the initial database

     `docker-compose up`